MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field

-\textbf{The Challenge of Inconsistency Between Multimodal Guidance.} Style transfer with multiple modalities of the same style should be able to achieve similar stylized results.
-However, due to the ambiguity of text, text and images are not uniquely corresponding, leading to inconsistency between multimodal guidance.
+Style transfer with multiple modalities of the same style should be able to achieve similar stylized results.
+Owing to the inherent ambiguity of textual information, the alignment between textual content and accompanying images lacks a clear and unique correspondence, thereby resulting in inconsistencies within multimodal styles.
 A more detailed analysis is in Section \ref{sec:MST}.
 In this work, we propose a novel cross-modal feature correction module to reduce the distance of cross-modal style in feature space and relieve this problem.